Nico Hoerner Player Props: Cubs vs. Pirates

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .711, fueled by an OBP of .335 and a team-best slugging percentage of .376 this season.
+- Hoerner leads Chicago in slugging percentage (.372) thanks to 14 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 35th in batting average, 78th in on-base percentage, and 132nd in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 40th, his on-base percentage ranks 82nd, and he is 135th in the league in slugging.

-- In 6.9% of his games this season, he has gone deep, and 1.5% of his trips to the plate.
+- In 6.8% of his games this year, he has gone deep, and 1.5% of his trips to the dish.

-- In 29.3% of his games this year, Hoerner has picked up at least one RBI.
-In seven of those games (12.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Hoerner has had at least one RBI in 28.8% of his games this season (17 of 59), with more than one RBI seven times (11.9%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored a run in 24 games this season, with multiple runs seven times.
+- He has scored in 25 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.